wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

 ## Configure Modbus TCP data selection

 Select the Modbus TCP data you want to store in Edge Data Store by configuring Modbus data selection.
-The following is sample JSON for 5 Modbus values.
+The following is an example JSON file for 5 Modbus values.

 1. Modify the values as appropriate for your Modbus environment.